In a previous post, I said I’d talk more about being “business casual.” What exactly does being business casual mean?

 Use language your customers use.
 In a library setting, we have to really work at this one – and most businesses are in the same predicament because of industry jargon.
 Remove all instances of technical language and jargon on your site.
 An easy way to do this is to simply ask your customers what they’d call something.
 For example, we removed one bit of jargon at my library by asking our customers what they would call “the room where we put a book they reserved to be checked out.”
 We actually stationed one of our Marketing interns by our check out line for a day, and had her poll the people waiting in line.
 We received some great feedback – the room is now called the “Holds Pickup Room” and it works great.
 Our customers know what to look for, because we named it using our customers’ language.
 You can do a similar thing with your organization’s products and services.
 Pick something your customers do, and simply ask them what they’d call it.

 Do some behind-the-scenes videos.
 Show what goes on in the office or behind-the-scenes.
 This type of video captures workers in their element (at the office, doing their work), rather than artificially standing in front of a backdrop, with lights shining on them, talking to a camera.
 You can even interview them.
-Blip.tv does a great job of this with their Blip on Blip video series.
-They walk around their workplace, taking videos of staff and and sharing those videos with the Blip.tv community.
+Blip.tv (no longer around) did a great job of this with their Blip on Blip video series.
+They would walk around their workplace, taking videos of staff and and sharing those videos with the Blip.tv community.
 This type of video shows real people at work, having fun.
 Getting to know someone by watching them in a video helps customers.
-When a customer has to call in for support, for example, they might just “know” who they’re talking to – because they just watched that customer service rep in a video.
+When a customer has to call in for support, for example, they might just know who they’re talking to – because they just watched that customer service rep in a video.